Monday, 22 August 2022

 Fig. 17.3 - Ametrine tumbled stones

 Fig. 17.4 - A beautiful specimen of the rare cactus amethyst variation which I got at a local fair back in May 2023.
-This specimen include central zones of orange-yellow caused by iron residues being reflected in the crystal sides.
+This specimen include central zones of orange-yellow caused by iron residues being reflected in the crystal sides, so it can be also labelled as a 'cactus ametrine'.

-Fig. 17.5 - Cactus amethyst/ametrine with yellow iron oxide inclusions in the middle.
+Fig. 17.5 - Cactus amethyst with yellow iron oxide inclusions in the middle.

 Some interesting history and mythology trivia about amethyst: